-Whistleblower Laws: What Employers and Employees Need to Know
+Whistleblower Laws: What You Need to Know

-How the Whistleblower Protection Process Works
+How the Whistleblower Law Protection Process Works

 A whistleblower is someone who leaks information about a business or government agency that violated the law in some way.
 A whistleblower can be, but is not limited to:

 - An employee of a federal or state agency

 Whistleblowers can report violations of company policy, specific lawbreakers, those who fail to follow state, local, or federal regulations, those who are a threat to national security, or those who engage in fraud or corruption.

 Whistleblowers are sometimes retaliated against, meaning that they are treated less favorably by the business or government agency they reported on or exposed.
 Whistleblower protection laws have been created to protect whistleblowers from retaliation by the companies or agencies involved.

 - The original Whistleblower Protection Act (1986) and the more recent Whistleblower Protection Enhancement Act (2012) protect federal employees against retaliation by agencies they work for.